saleyn/erlexec/README.md

 * Provide custom termination command for killing a process or relying on default SIGTERM/SIGKILL behavior.
 Specifying custom timeout for SIGKILL after the termination command or SIGTERM was executed.
-* Terminate all processing beloging to a process group
+* Terminate all processes beloging to a process group
 * Link Erlang processes to OS processes (via intermediate Erlang Pids that are linked to an associated OS process).
 * Monitor termination of OS processes.
-* Perform proper cleanup of OS processes at port program termination time.
 * Kill processes belonging to an OS process group at process exit.
 * Communicate with an OS process via its STDIN.
 * Redirect STDOUT and STDERR of an OS process to a file, erlang process, or a custom function.